What Separates Severe Depression From Regular Depression?

 Psychotherapy is a method of treating mental illness that involves speaking with a licensed psychologist, psychiatrist, or other health provider.
 These professionals help individuals suffering from severe depressive disorder and other mental illnesses using scientifically proven methods.

-One review and meta-analysis conducted by Jacob Pietand EsbenHougaard (2011) found that group-based mindfulness-based cognitive therapy significantly reduced the risk of relapse in patients with recurring major depressive disorder.
+One review and meta-analysis conducted by Jacob Pietand EsbenHougaard (2011) found that group-based mindfulness-based cognitive therapy significantly reduced the risk of relapse in patients with recurrent major depressive disorder.

 Similarly, the American Journal of Psychiatry published a study by Nicola Casacalenda, M.D., J. Christopher Perry, M.P.H., M.D., and Karl Looper, M.D.
 (2002) that compared pharmacotherapy, psychotherapy, and control conditions and their effect on remission of severe depression.
 The study found that both medication and therapy were equally effective for treating this condition.